stablekernel/aqueduct/source/docs/http/channel.md

 ## Overview

-Applications fulfill HTTP requests using *controllers*.
-A controller is an object that can process a request in some way.
+Applications fulfill HTTP requests using [controllers](controller.md).
+A controller is an object that can handle a request in some way.
 In general, there are two types of controllers:

 - Endpoint controllers fulfill a request (e.g., insert a row into a database and send a 200 OK response).
 - Middleware controllers verify something about a request (e.g., verifying the Authorization header has valid credentials) or modify the response created by an endpoint controller (e.g., add a response header).

-Controllers are linked together - starting with middleware and ending with an endpoint controller - to form a series of steps a request will go through.
+Controllers are linked together - starting with zero or more middleware and ending with an endpoint controller - to form a series of steps a request will go through.
 Every controller can either pass the request on to its linked controller, or respond to the request itself (in which case, the linked controller never sees the request).
 For example, an authorizer middleware will let a request pass if it has valid credentials, but will respond with a 401 Unauthorized response if the credentials are invalid.
 Some controllers, like `Router`, can have multiple controllers linked to it.

-These linked controllers are called the *application channel*.
-An application channel has a single entry point - the controller that will receive HTTP requests first.
-In a typical application, the entry point is a `Router`.
-Additional controllers are linked to the `Router` at startup to form a processing pipeline for your application.

-The application channel is defined by subclassing `ApplicationChannel`.
+These linked controllers are called *channels*.
+You build channels in a subclass of `ApplicationChannel`.
 There is one `ApplicationChannel` subclass per application.

 ### Building the ApplicationChannel

-An `ApplicationChannel` must override its `entryPoint` method to return the first controller in the channel.
+You must override `ApplicationChannel.entryPoint` to return the first controller of your application's channel.
 In the implementation of this method, every controller that will be used in the application is linked to either the entry point in some way.
 Here's an example:

 ```dart
 class AppChannel extends ApplicationChannel {